‘Feminism [Is] Freedom’: Emma Watson Responds To ‘Topless’ Photo Controversy

-Emma Watson finally responds to controversies surrounding her “almost topless” photo for Vanity Fair and clarifies that feminism should be about freedom, not hate.
+Emma Watson finally responds to controversies surrounding her “almost topless” photo for Vanity Fair and clarifies that Feminism should be about freedom, not hate.

 Emma Watson has been in the headlines more so than usual since her upcoming film, Beauty and the Beast, started to make noise.
-But earlier this week, Emma Watson has been a hot topic of debate ever since her photo shoot with Vanity Fair came out, which featured her posing in a Burberry cut-out crochet open top.
+But earlier this week, Emma Watson has been a hot topic of debate ever since her photo shoot with Vanity Fair came out, which featured her, posing in a Burberry cut-out crochet open top.

 Go behind the scenes of Tim Walker’s Vanity Fair cover shoot with @EmmaWatson. pic.twitter.com/d2TnNXYVTo